 - Integrate web API;

-- Work with different types of web server technologies (Apache, IIS, Nginx, GWS).
+- Work with various web server technologies (Apache, IIS, Nginx, GWS).

 Tasks to hire full-stack developers for

-Instead of exploiting a freshly hired full stack developer to the fullest, you might want to consider using them either as front-end specialists with solid knowledge of server-side technologies or as back-end devs knowledgeable about front-end.
+Instead of exploiting a freshly hired full stack developer to the fullest, you might consider using them either as front-end specialists with solid knowledge of server-side technologies or as back-end devs knowledgeable about the front end.
 This is because:

 - You do not want to keep your full-stack developers too overloaded all the time.
-Otherwise, they will not have time (and energy) for developing their professional skills.
+Otherwise, they will not have time (and energy) to develop their professional skills.